 Nothing is more important than ensuring the comfort of your pet.
 And keeping them active and mobile is a big part of that.
-For disabled, paralyzed or aging pets, a wheelchair gives them back their independence.
+For disabled, paralyzed, or aging pets, a wheelchair gives them back their independence.
 Allowing them to play and enjoy time with their family.

-Dog wheelchairs are design to alleviate pressure off aching bones and joints.
+Dog wheelchairs are designed to alleviate pressure off aching bones and joints.
 Just like with us, they need to be able to get around without pushing through the pain.
 A wheelchair will help give them more freedom to roam and help them to get the exercise they need.

 Make Your Home Disabled Pet Friendly

 You’ll have to change things up around the house to accommodate your pet’s needs.
 Ramps and baby gates are a great place to start, especially if you’re trying to allow or limit access to certain areas.

 Baby gates are perfect barriers for handicapped animals.
 Our pets understand where they should and shouldn’t go if an obstacle is blocking them from a specific area.
 Ramps are great for climbing into bed, on the couch, up the stairs, and more!
 Ensure you don’t leave any spaces on the sides where your pet could lose their balance and fall off.
 If your pet needs a wheelchair, all ramps must be wide enough to support the wheelchair.

 Pets experiencing sudden blindness can become disoriented and struggle to adapt.
 For pets who are starting to experience vision loss, keep your house well-lit.
 Extra light can help pets see shapes and shadows more clearly and are necessary to help pets who can’t see very well navigate the house safely.

 As your pet’s vision worsens or becomes fully blind, a blind dog halo can help them avoid obstacles and move around confidently.